Translation Services and Sources

 If you plan to scan an article in a paper journal and then use automatic machine translation, keep the following in mind.
 Your OCR (scanning) software should have a dictionary for the language you are scanning (e.g., German).
 If it does not, it will make many, many spelling errors and no machine translation service will give good results.
 If you plan to manually key in the text, read the online help at that translation site about how to enter accents, umlauts and other special characters first.

-- At Freetranslation you can paste text (up to 10,000 characters) and get a free bidirectional machine translation for 6 languages (English, Spanish, French, German, Italian, Portuguese).
+- At Freetranslation you can paste text (up to 10,000 characters) and get a free bidirectional machine translation between English and more than 30 other languages and between a few other pairs.
 For a fee you can get a human edited translation.
 For yet a bigger fee you can get a professional human translation in an expanded range of languages.
 Free online quote.
 Uses SDL software.

 Human translation services

-This is often the only way to get a reliable translation, but be prepared to pay $.20 to $.25 per word if you use a professional.
+This is often the only way to get a reliable translation, but be prepared to pay $.30 per word or more if you use a professional.
 Perhaps you can use free automatic machine translation to get the gist of an article, identify the key pages and passages, and then ask a human translator to produce a polished translation of the key passages.
-Let the library know if you discover translators are willing to accept small jobs like that.

 Indexes of Published Translations

 - Index translationum: International Bibliography of Translations lists translations of books published by member states of UNESCO.
 It does not include journal articles.
 The paper edition (which is in some DFW area libraries) covers from 1932 to date.
-The database seems to begin coverage with 1979.
-You can search by author or title.
+The database begins coverage with 1979.
+You can search by author, title, publisher, translator, etc.

-- Good old WorldCat is another excellent source of finding books translated into English.
+- WorldCat is another excellent source of finding books translated into English.
 You can search by author or title.

 - There are several US agencies that regularly translate foreign newspapers and journals.
-They do a good job with public affairs (political, economic, social, cultural) publications and with STM (scientific, technical and medical) literature, but make almost zero effort to cover humanitites or religion in particular (unless it relates to terrorism!)
-There is very little chance any of these agencies has translated the theological article you are interested in, but here is one page that describes how to track these sources.
+They do a good job with public affairs (political, economic, social, cultural) publications and with STM (scientific, technical and medical) literature, but make almost zero effort to cover humanities or religion in particular (unless it relates to terrorism!).
+There is very little chance any of these agencies has translated the theological article you are interested in, but check the Open Source Center and BBC Worldwide Monitoring.